Zuikyo/ZIKRouter/README.md

 An interface-oriented router for discovering modules and injecting dependencies with protocol.

-The view router can perform all navigation types in UIKit through one method.
+The view router can perform all navigation types in UIKit / AppKit through one method.

 The service router can discover and prepare corresponding module with its protocol.